mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 ### **Roguish Archetype (3rd Level)**

-At 3rd level, you choose an archetype that you emulate in the exercise of your rogue abilities: Thief, Assassin, or Arcane Trickster (all detailed at the end of the class description).
+At 3rd level, you choose an archetype that you emulate in the exercise of your rogue abilities.
+The Thief is detailed below.
+Additional roguish archetypes such as the Assassin and Arcane Trickster can be found in the *Player's Handbook*.
 Your archetype choice grants you features at 3rd level and then again at 9th, 13th, and 17th level.

 ### **Ability Score Improvement**